Nursing R.N.-B.S.N. Program

 - Current licensure as a registered nurse in the Commonwealth of Pennsylvania (for traditional classroom students);

-- Current licensure as a registered nurse in the state in which the applicant is employed in nursing and international students need to be licensed in their country of origin (for online students); and
+- Current licensure as a registered nurse in the state in which the applicant is employed in nursing, or, for international students, current licensure in their country of origin (for online students); and

 - Completion of the entry-level portfolio prior to the start of classes.